 You should keep your passport valid at all times.
 Your passport is your own government’s permit for you to leave and re-enter your own country.
 Most passports contain an expiration date.
 Consult your own consulate or embassy in the U.S. to renew your passport.
 Passports must have a minimum of 6 months validity to reenter the U.S.

-COVID-19 update: Due to the pandemic, there are delays in passport renewal services around the world.
+COVID-19 update: Since the pandemic, there have been delays in passport renewal services around the world.
 Make sure to provide the DGE with proof that you have requested passport renewal before your passport expires.
 Please email email@example.com proof fthat you have requested a renewal of your passport from your country's embassy in the U.S.

 F-1 Visa Renewal

 International students in the U.S. are generally admitted under the F-1 student visa classification.
 Under special circumstances, international students may also be admitted on J-1 sponsored student visa.
 Those who petition for F-1 or J-1 visas are admitted as a non-immigrants, and are granted temporary stays in the U.S. In order to apply for the F-1 visa, the prospective student must receive a SEVIS I-20.

 Please note that under current USCIS regulations, you may remain in the U.S. with an expired F-1 visa, as long, as your I-20 is valid and you are maintaining your student status (enrolled full-time).